Harry P. Dees: Life and career

 Harry Dees was born on June 4, 1912, in Oklahoma and later moved to Owensboro, Kentucky, where he lived with his grandparents.
 His grandfather, M.N.
 Porter, trained mules and later trained and raced thoroughbreds, spurring young Harry's lifelong interest in the sport of horse racing.
 Upon graduating from Owensboro High School, Harry enrolled in the University of Kentucky and graduated from the UK School of Law in 1935.

 Harry Dees began his legal career in 1935 as an attorney working for Isidor N. Kahn in Evansville, Indiana.
 In 1942, at age 30, Dees volunteered for the US Navy, serving during World War II and stationed in the Solomon Islands.
 After his release from the Navy, he returned to work with Mr. Kahn, becoming a partner in the firm in 1945.

 From the time he was 16 until he died at 91, Harry attended every Kentucky Derby except those when he was serving in World War II.
-By 1993 he had attended races at 35 tracks in 18 states, in addition to tracks in a number of foreign countries.
+By 1993, he had attended races at 35 tracks in 18 states, in addition to tracks in a number of foreign countries.
 At his death he was remembered in Kentucky horse racing circles for having attended more Kentucky Derby races than any other patron.

-Harry Dees maintained a 70-year association with Kahn, Dees, Donovan, & Kahn, LLP until his death on January 27, 2004.
+Harry Dees maintained a 70-year association with Kahn, Dees, Donovan, & Kahn, LLP until his death on January 27, 2004, aged 91.